VArtzy/dotfile/README.md

-# MacOS, Windows and Linux
+# MacOS, Windows and Linux dotfiles